bharatnainani/S3notify/README.md

 ![](./S3Notify.drawio.png)

 ## About
-   Is a bot which send notification to slack channel when any  API events happen on S3 bucket
+   A bot which send notification to slack channel when any  API events happen on S3 bucket

 ## Prerequisites
   1. Right Now this functiion is configured for all the events(requirement of the task), if you want only some perticular event like **PutObjectAcl** ,